ANNUAL CHARGEBACK REPORT & STATISTICS

 The cardholder’s bank assigns a reason code to each chargeback before sending it to the merchant.
 Oftentimes, the reason code assignment is based on limited knowledge and insight.

 In most cases, the bank chooses a course of action based on information the cardholder provides.
-If the cardholder is using the chargeback process incorrectly—a practice known as friendly fraud—the information provided to the bank could be inaccurate or incomplete.
+If the cardholder is using the chargeback process incorrectly — a practice commonly referred to as “friendly” fraud — the information provided to the bank could be inaccurate or incomplete.
 Thus, the reason code doesn’t reflect the real reason for the dispute.

-Win Rates, Friendly Fraud, and the ROI of Fighting Chargebacks
+Win Rates and the ROI of Fighting Chargebacks

 Card brand regulations give merchants the right to respond to invalid chargebacks.

-While merchants have the right to fight these invalid disputes, this year’s data shows it is becoming more challenging to win.
-The reason is because the Visa Claims Resolution (VCR) initiative changed compelling evidence requirements for reason code 10.4 (Other Fraud – Card Absent Environment).
+In the last few years, Visa widened the acceptable compelling evidence requirements for reason code 10.4 (Other Fraud – Card Absent Environment).
 Now chargeback responses need to contain evidence that proves the cardholder’s identity was verified.
-This can be done with positive matches from address verification service (AVS), card security code (CVV2), and Visa Secure (3D Secure).
+This can be done with positive matches from address verification service (AVS), card security code (CVV), and Visa Secure (3D Secure).

 Length of Time Between the Transaction and Dispute